Local Spectral Deformation: General Theory

 \begin{rem} The above theorem implies that eigenfunctions pertaining to the eigenvalue $\lambda_0$ are analytic vectors for the operator $A$.
-A result previously established by brute force in \cite{MoWe}.
-Here, however, we needed Condition~\ref{cond_Mourre_estimateNEW}.\ref{cond_g_conj}, which played no role for the method employed in \cite{MoWe}. \end{rem}
+A result previously established by brute force in \cite{MoWe} under a slightly weaker condition. \end{rem}